-Just recently, HubSpot published a brilliant study on topic clusters, which is the latest trend in content marketing.
+Hubspot has published a brilliant study on topic clusters which is the latest trend in content marketing.
 Within the study, they say that topic clusters are “the next evolution of SEO”.
-They aren’t the only ones who have been talking.
 Other articles have referred to topic clusters as “the new keywords”, and in some cases, it’s referenced as an “earth-shattering” evolution of search engine optimisation and inbound marketing.

 So, with all this buzz around topic clusters, you’re probably wondering what exactly are they, and are they worth your time?
 This article will take you through everything you need to know about topic clusters, and why you should care.